 This personalized silver Caduceus BSN pin can be found on Etsy and is a great way to give an original gift to a nursing graduate.
 You have plenty of customization options, with an all silver or copper top style as well as a variety of medical emblem options.
 All you need to do is copy and paste the text that you would like while making the order and it will be filled in with the nursing graduate details.

 Here’s another customizable nursing pin featuring a stethoscope as well as personalized text.
-You can choose the birthday month and it will come with a stone just above the graduation year!
+You can choose the text to appear on the two silver charms attached to the bottom.

 We love the reference to the Florence Nightingale lamp and had to add this to our list of the best nursing pins.
 This pin comes with 3 charms: caduceus degree, a stethoscope, as well as a crystal.
 You have the option of choosing the color combo as well as the pattern.